แก้ไข

 Query CSV files

 To query CSV source data, use FORMAT = 'CSV'.
-You can specify schema of the CSV file as part of OPENROWSET function when you query CSV files:
+You can specify schema of the CSV file as part of the OPENROWSET function when you query CSV files:

 SELECT * FROM